stevenc-stb/spdx-3-model/model/SupplyChain/Classes/ModifyProcess.md

 ## Summary

-A prescribed alteration of a hardware product.
+A prescribed alteration of a product.

 ## Description

-A ModifyProcess is a process that will result in the alteration of a hardware product, such as a change to its configuration or its location.
+A ModifyProcess is a process that will result in the alteration of a product, such as a change to its configuration or its location.

 Relationship: